 There are many ETL tools available in the market.
 But it is difficult to choose the appropriate one for your project.
 Some ETL tools are described below:

-1. Hevo: It is an efficient Cloud Data Integration Platform that brings data from different sources such as Cloud storage, SaaS, Databases to the data warehouse in real time.
+1. Hevo: It is an efficient Cloud Data Integration Platform that brings data from different sources such as Cloud storage, SaaS, Databases to the data warehouse in real-time.
 It can handle large data and supports both ETL and ELT.

 2. QuerySurge: It is a testing solution used to automate the testing of Big Data and Data Warehouses.
-It improves data quality and accelerates data delivery cycles.
+It improves the data quality and accelerates data delivery cycles.
 It supports testing on different platforms such as Amazon, Cloudera, IBM and many more.

 3. Oracle: Oracle data warehouse is a collection of data and this database is used to store and retrieve data or information.
 It helps multiple users to access the same data efficiently.
 It supports virtualization and allows connecting to remote databases also.